Reasons to choose hiking sandals over other hiking footwear

 Hook and loop fasteners, on the other hand, give a personalized fit by adjusting the straps to your preference.
 Most hiking sandals have at least two adjustable straps with hook and loop fasteners, so this type of lockdown mechanism can be configured to varying degrees.

-Choosing the best hiking sandals that fit perfectly
+Choosing the best hiking sandals for men and women that fit perfectly

 Have an extra space for your toes.
 There must be at least a half inch extra space in front of your big toe.
 This space ensures your toes do not touch the ground, especially during descents.
 The rest of your foot should also stay within the confines of the footbed—no heel or midfoot overlaps.
 If you prefer closed-toe sandals, look for a roomy toe box with enough wiggle room.